 “The Good Stuff”: Check with dealers that sell to Vacuuform table owners

-Styrene is probably what most people think of when they think “plastic.”
-It’s what trash cans, totes, plastic bins, and buckets are made out of.
-It’s pretty basic stuff that is SUPER cheap to come by (raid Goodwill once a week and you can become a Styrene tycoon!) though how easy to work with it is depends on what exactly you by.
+What it is: It’s what trash cans, totes, plastic bins, and buckets are made out of.
+It’s pretty basic stuff that is SUPER cheap to come by (raid Goodwill once a week and you can become a Plastic tycoon!) though how easy to work with it is depends on what exactly you by.

 It also has a tendency to try to revert back to the shape it started in, even after you’ve heat-shaped it.
 It doesn’t revert back right away, but slowly over time you may notice it trying to curve more than it used to.

 All that said, if you can find a seller for it that isn’t shaped or treated yet, you have a very inexpensive but useful option on your hands!
 A lot of people who use Vacuuform tables swear by this stuff (along with ABS) because they found a seller for “the good stuff” and are now in love with it.

 Personally, Sintra is my favorite thermoplastic.
 I’ve been using it for years, and I love how durable it is.
 I also love how easy it is to work with.
 Lately I combine Sintra & Terraflex together on most of my armor & weapon projects, because the two are very complimentary.
 Sintra handles the large base armor, while Terraflex goes on top to make the filigree & other details.